 Household Chemical CleanOut

-Household Chemical CleanOut events help you to safely dispose of a range of potentially hazardous household chemicals, such as cleaning products and garden pesticides, which could cause harm to human health and the environment if placed in your kerbside waste bins or poured down the drain.
+Household chemicals—such as cleaning products, motor oil and pesticides—can harm human health and the environment if placed in your bins or poured down the drain.

 - Gas bottles